jakory/rr_msgs/README.md

 a string containing the name (including filepath) of an audio file to morph, and an integer containing the age of the speaker to use as the target.

+## EntrainmentData

+The EntrainmentData message definition contains a standard ROS message header, the names of the source file that was entrained to the target file, the output file name, and a variety of features detected from the source and target files, such as speaking rate and pitch.

 ## InteractionState

 The InteractionState message definition includes a standard ROS message header,